adamsilver/fdpb/05-an-inbox.md

 }
 ```

 If that weren't enough, the server needs to be aware of how both menus transmit data.
-The select box sends different data to the submit buttons creating yet more work and a maintenance burden.
+That is, the select box sends different data to the submit buttons.
+Not only is all of this more work, but there are now two separate features to maintain indefinitely.

 ### Hover Versus Click